lisongxu/CSCE156-Project-OOP/readme.md

 * the `TextArtPost` class
 * the `Main` class, which is the class to run the application

-You are free to define and write more methods and/or classes to handle account login, handle account registration, create new post, and list past posts.
+You are free to define and write more methods and/or classes to handle account login, handle account registration, create new posts, and list current posts.

 ### 3.2 Class Requirements

 * The `Account` Class

-    * The `Account` class must have 3 (or more) private data fields: `private String userName`, `private String password`, and `private String phoneNumber` and the corresponding public getter methods.
+    * The `Account` class must have 3 or more private data fields: `private String userName`, `private String password`, and `private String phoneNumber` and the corresponding public getter methods.
+    * The `Account` class implements the corresponding public getter methods.

 * The `TextPost` and `TextArtPost` Classes

     * Both the `TextPost` and `TextArtPost` classes extend abstract class `Post`, because they use the same data fields, `postTime` and `postAccount`, defined in `Post`.
-        * The `TextPost` class should have its own data field to store the text typed by a user.
+    * The `TextPost` class should have a data field to store the text typed by a user.
-        * The `TextArtPost` class should have its own data field to store the no of the text art chosen by a user.
+    * The `TextArtPost` class should have a data field to store the text art chosen by a user.

-    * Both the `TextPost` and `TextArtPost` classes implement interface `PostContentFormatter` to override the `getFormattedContent()` method, which `Views.viewPost()` in the *Post View Window* calls to display each post in the appropriate format.
+    * Both the `TextPost` and `TextArtPost` classes override the `getFormattedContent()` method defined in interface `ContentFormatter`, which `Views.viewPost()` in the *Post View Window* calls to display each post in the appropriate format.

 * The `Main` Class

-    * Please use a `HashMap` variable `accounts` to keep track of all account information.
+    * The `Main` class uses a `HashMap` variable `accounts` to keep track of all account information.
 For each key-value pair, the key is the account username, and the value is the corresponding account.
 For example, statement `accounts.put(userName, new Account(userName, password, phoneNumber))` adds a new account to `accounts`.

-    * Please use an `ArrayList<Post>` variable `postList` to store all the posts, which is the argument of method `Views.viewPost()`.
+    * The `Main` class uses an `ArrayList<Post>` variable `postList` to store all the posts, which is the argument of method `Views.viewPost()`.

 ## 4. Grading and Submitting Your Project